SamOh/docker-kubernetes-sample/README.md

 Services: A unit that acts as a basic load balancer/ambassador for other containers.
 Way to interface with a group of containers.
 Allow you to simplify your container designs since they group together a logical collection of pods based on your labels.

+Ingress: A way to expose your application to the outside world.

 Minikube: lightweight Kubernetes implementation that creates a VM on local machine and deploys a simple cluster containing only one node

 Node: the workers that run applications (similar to workers in docker).
 It is a VM or physical computer that serves as a worker machine in a Kubernetes cluster.
 Each node has a Kubelet (an agent for managing the node and communicating with the Kubernetes master).